Youth sports coalition seeks federal aid due to COVID-19

 The leaders of the coalition are trumpeting the importance of youth sports and sounding the alarm about the future of their organizations in correspondence with legislators in Washington.
 The fate of providers in low-income communities is of particular concern.

-Nearly 60% of local sports leaders expect to lose at least 50% of their revenue over the next year, according to an Aspen Institute for Sports online poll from April.
+According to an April online poll by Aspen Institute’s Project Play initiative, 38% of local sports leaders expect to lose up to 50% of their revenue over the next year.
+An additional 16% said they expect to lose up to 75%.

 One of the objectives for the coalition is the creation of a loan program for youth sports organizations.
 Congress passed a $2.2 trillion virus relief package in March that included a Payroll Protection Program for small businesses, but it wasn't designed for youth sports organizations that rely more on volunteers and independent contractors.